cyberbotics/webots/docs/guide/the-user-interface.md

 Note that a ".wbt" file should always be saved in a Webots project directory, and in the "worlds" subdirectory, otherwise it will not be possible to reopen the file.

 - ![](images/revert-button.png =26x26) The **Reload World** menu item (and button) reloads the current world from the saved version and restarts the simulation from the beginning.
-Please refer to [Reset/Reload Matrix](../reference/supervisor.md#resetreload-matrix) for more details.
+Please refer to [Reset Matrix](../reference/supervisor.md#reset-matrix) for more details.

     > **Note**:
 When opening (or reloading) a world, if the world takes more than 2 seconds to